-This handy guide from Expertise in Labour Mobility includes information on business culture, hierarchy, negotiations and etiquette in Luxembourg.
+This handy guide includes information on business culture, hierarchy, negotiations and etiquette in Luxembourg.

 Hierarchy in Luxembourg

 In traditional Luxembourgian business culture, hierarchies are distinct, strict and comparatively steep.
 They reflect the influence the Christian religion – Roman Catholicism to be more precise – has had on social values and protocol.
-Staff with a high level of seniority are generally well respected.
+Staff with a high level of seniority receive great levels of respect.

-Luxembourgers are perceived as rational and pragmatic.
+Luxembourgers are rational and pragmatic.
 With charm and courtesy being every day means of communication assertiveness and strong criticism are not appreciated.

 Meetings in Luxembourg

 In Luxembourg, meetings tend to be brief.
 Typically, only a minimum of small talk preludes business.
-Protocol and rules of conduct are adhered to.
-In most cases, major decisions will have been taken before a meeting, hence the time will be used to merely formalise a decision and to give instructions.
+Attendees follow protocol and rules of conduct closely.
+In most cases, major decisions take place prior to a meeting; often, meetings merely formalize a decision and provide instructions.